ChuckyCheegles/CompanionPython/README.md

 - **Textual** - In textual mode the script runs just like any chat bot.
 You can query the assistant by just typing your query and pressing enter.
 However, there is a set of commands you can input that will not be sent as queries and is mainly for debugging or ease of use.
 - **Conversational** - In conversational mode the assistant acts more like a voice assistant.
 You can talk to it and the script will use Google's speech recognition service to turn your speech into a query.
 TTS responses are optional.

+### Logging
+As well as allowing you to change thread IDs and save files to your machine written by the assistant this script has an in depth logging system.
+Each conversation you have through this program will be saved to a `.txt` file in the `thread_logs\` folder.
+These logs save tool calls, assistant responses, user queries, and tool arguments.
+I tried to make it as easy as possible to read while storing as much relevant data as possible.

 ### Commands
 This program has a few commands the user can input while in textual mode to change how the program operates or change settings.
 1. **help** - Displays a help dialog